 - Solve addition and subtraction word problems, and add and subtract within 10, e.g., by using objects or drawings to represent the problem.

-Subtraction games for kids
+Subtraction games for kindergarten printable

 - Picking Lemons pdf